 The beer is He'brew Origin Pomegranate Strong Ale1/2.
 The holiday is Shavu'ot, the Festival of Weeks, celebrating the the handing of the Torah the five books of Moses, Genesis, Exodus, Leviticus, Numbers and Deuteronomy to Moses on Mount Sinai.

 Jeremy Cowan, the San Mateo-born founder of He'brew, points out pomegranates are the perfect fruit for a biblical beer.
-Pomegranate is a small tree or bush that thrives in the deserts of the Middle East, loves rocky, gravelly soil and doesn't
+Pomegranate is a small tree or bush that thrives in the deserts of the Middle East, loves rocky, gravelly soil and doesn't need a lot of water.

 It's often mentioned in the Bible.
 "It abounded in the land of Canaan," 1 Samuel 14:2.